I won’t lie: the truth about activewear is pretty discouraging.

 What makes them different: This is a fan-favorite brand that comes with a lot of positive reviews.
 Plus, they’re made in the USA.

-Mate is one of my favorite brands for non-toxic clothing that’s great for everyday wear.
+MATE is one of my favorite brands for non-toxic clothing that’s great for casual, everyday wear.
 (You can check out my full review here.)

 The leggings are definitely comparable to synthetic ones in terms of the way they fit and feel.
 But I actually think they’re more comfortable than conventional synthetic leggings because they’re softer.
+They’re comfortable enough to sleep in as PJs, to be honest.
 (P.S.
 They have pockets, too!)

 My one recommendation for you with regard to the leggings is to consider sizing up.
 At first, I got a medium and they do fitbut they are *just barely* not squat-proof.